- Front bumper sensors covered in dust or debris

 - Infrared sensors blocked by film or pet hair

-- Low furniture below robot detection height
+- Low furniture below the robot's detection height

 Most fixes happen in the first 3 steps.